-Most digital marketers who live and breathe content already understand the value of creating great content, but how do you communicate that to the rest of your team?
+Digital marketers who live and breathe content understand its value, but how do you communicate that to your team?

-No matter how sharp, witty or engaging your latest blog post may be, you need to prove the business value of investing in content to the rest of the team.
-Without proof of success, you may struggle getting budget approval for content marketing or face backlash when proposing new content marketing ideas.
+No matter how witty or engaging your latest blog post is, you need to show the business value of investing in content.
+Without proof of success, you may struggle to win budget approval for content marketing, or face backlash when proposing new content ideas.

-In this article, we will delve into the various ways you can measure content performance.
-We’ll also be sharing how these metrics can then be communicated to the rest of your team to prove the importance of content marketing.
+In this article, we’ll delve into the various ways you can measure content performance.
+I’ll then share the benefits of communicating these metrics to your team to prove the importance of content.

 Measuring the business value of content

-Being able to measure the business value of your content marketing is crucial for proving the success of marketing to the entire company.
-But what exactly do we mean when we talk about “business value”?
+You need to measure the business value of your content to demonstrate its marketing success to the entire company.
+But what exactly do we mean when we say “business value?”

 A universal definition for business value doesn’t exist.
-To some organizations, business value means monetary gain achieved from business activities, but it doesn’t always have to be about the finances.
+To some organizations, it means monetary gain achieved from business activities, but it doesn’t have to involve finances.
 Business value can include customer retention, competitive positioning, market sentiment, and other non-monetary factors.

 As a rule of thumb, one of the best measures of content success is leads.
-Aim to show that your article, social media post, whitepaper, newsletter, or something else directly drove signups (for example, via UTM tags or a customer survey).
+Aim to show that your article, social media post, whitepaper, newsletter, or video directly drove sign-ups (for example, via UTM tags or a customer survey).

-Looking at pageviews provides a brief insight into how many people are viewing your article.
-However, reporting on this metric alone doesn’t offer much usable data about the intentions of your web visitors.
-Pageviews is just one example of the vanity metrics that need more information to show a clear picture.
-You need to be able to track customer intent, leads, revenue, and other measurable metrics.
+Examining pageviews, for example, provides insight into how many people view your article, but offers little data about their intentions.
+Pageviews is an example of vanity metrics, which require more information to show a clear picture.
+You need to track customer intent, leads, revenue, and other measurable quantities.

-Social media following, page views and time on site look positive on paper, but they don’t move the needle for your business goals.
-That’s why it’s time to throw out vanity metrics and shift our attention towards measurable metrics to assess progress and provide context for future marketing and business decisions.
+Social media following, pageviews, and time on site look positive on paper, but they don’t move the needle for your business goals.
+That’s why it’s time to throw out vanity metrics and shift your attention to impactful analytics to assess progress and inform your future marketing decisions.

-Before you start measuring your content’s business value, there are a few steps you can take during planning and execution to help increase your chances of success.
+Before measuring your content’s business value, you can take specific actions during planning and execution to better your chances of success.

 1) Know your audience

-Customer research is the first step to creating relevant, engaging content.
-You need to know who you’re speaking to, their paint points, and the right voice and tone to use in your communications.
+Customer research is the first step to create relevant, engaging content.
+You need to know who you’re addressing, their pain points, and the right voice and tone to use in your communications.

-Here are a few general questions to gauge how well you know who you’re writing for.
+Here are a few general questions to gauge how well you know your target audience:

-- What are your target audiences’ most pressing pain points?
+- What are their most pressing pain points?

 - Which tools/services do they currently use?